amisteromid/BioAlgo/README.md

 # BioAlgo
-Some bioinformatic algorithms with Python
-Tested with Rosalind.info
+Some bioinformatic algorithms solved with Python Tested with Rosalind.info